qtsone/actions/docker/tests/README.md

 - Runs Hadolint for Dockerfile linting.
 - Sets up Docker buildx.
-- Logs in to Amazon ECR.
+- Logs in to GitHub Container Registry.
 - Builds Docker image with caching.
 - Runs Trivy vulnerability scanner on the built image.
 - Prepares a comment summarizing the checks and posts it on the PR.